Meet Robin and Jen

 JENNIFER STEINER, LEGAL ADMINISTRATOR AND ADVOCATE

 Parent Advocate Jennifer Steiner received her bachelor’s degree in Education from Illinois State University and for seven years taught middle school science.
 During that time, Jen began working on her master’s degree in special education.
 After her son was diagnosed with autism at the age of two, Jen began her informal education in special education.
 Jen has continued her education in special education through COPAA (“Council of Parent Attorneys and Advocates”) advocacy training.
 In May of 2020 Jen completed (“SEAT”) 1.0, a three-month course, in education advocacy.
-She is now enrolled in the advanced seminar SEAT 2.0.
-Certification of completion is expected in May of 2021.
+In May 2021, Jen completed the advanced seminar SEAT 2.0.
 For the past two years, Jen has actively provided legal administrative assistance to Robin and substantive support on client matters.

 Jen is active in the community serving on the Boards of Norwalk Special Education Parent Advisory Committee (N-SpedPAC), School Governance Council, and the Parent Teacher Association at her child’s elementary school.